Samourai-Wallet/samourai-wallet-android/Guides/Advanced Features.md

 ### Like-type change outputs

-When a Bitcoin transaction is created, the Bitcoin wallet searches for available unspent outputs in the wallet and uses them to send the specified amount to the specified destination.
+When a bitcoin transaction is created, the bitcoin wallet searches for available unspent outputs in the wallet and uses them to send the specified amount to the specified destination.

 The entire unspent output must be spent, so if the amount on the output is larger than the specified amount to send, the remainder is returned to your wallet, in an output referred to as "_change_".

 By default, Samourai Wallet will either create segwit enabled or standard change outputs depending on the type of address that is being **sent to**.
 For example, if you are sending to a segwit enabled address, the change output returned to your wallet will also be segwit enabled.
-Conversely, if you're sending to a legacy Bitcoin address, the change output will be a legacy address.
+Conversely, if you're sending to a legacy bitcoin address, the change output will be a legacy address.

 **Privacy benefit**